zigbee-alliance/cometbft/docs/references/architecture/adr-112-txi.md

 Transaction hashing in CometBFT is currently implemented using `tmhash` package, which itself relies on `sha256` to calculate a transaction's hash.

-The hash is then used to calculate various hashes in CometBFT (e.g., tx, evidence, consensus params), by the built-in indexer (to index this transaction) and by the RPC `tx` and `tx_search` endpoints, which allow users to search for a transaction using a hash.
+The hash is then used by the built-in indexer (to index this transaction) and by the RPC `tx` and `tx_search` endpoints, which allow users to search for a transaction using a hash.

+`tmhash` is also used to calculate various hashes in CometBFT (e.g., evidence, consensus params, commit, header, partset header).

 The problem some application developers are facing is a mismatch between the internal/app representation of transactions and the one employed by CometBFT.
 For